aldeacomputer/aldea-js/docs/tutorial/basics/txbuilder.md

 })
 ```

-This final line adds a `LOCK` instruction, which locks the referenced Jig to the given address.
-It is unnecessary to lock the first two `Potion` instances as the mix method consumes and freezes them (`FROZEN` is a lock type).
+The final line adds a `LOCK` instruction, which locks the referenced Jig to the specified address.
+It is unnecessary to lock the first two `Potion` instances because the mix method consumes and freezes them (`FROZEN` is a lock type).

 ::: info Locking all Jigs
-In every transaction, all outputs &mdash; that is all Jigs either created or updated &mdash; must end the transaction locked to one of Aldea's primary lock types.
-If any outputs are left unlocked, then the transaction is invalid.
+In every transaction, all outputs &mdash; that is, all created or updated Jigs &mdash; must end the transaction locked to one of Aldea's primary lock types.
+If any outputs are left unlocked, the transaction is considered invalid.
 :::

 ## Commit the transaction

-Add all the `TxBuilder` code to the placeholder in `scripts/tx.js` (or click the blue "Solve" button below).
-We can now use Node.js to run the script which will both build and commit the transaction to the Aldea Computer.
+Insert all the `TxBuilder` code into the placeholder in `scripts/tx.js` (or click the blue "Solve" button below).
+We can now use Node.js to execute the script, which will build and commit the transaction to the Aldea Computer.

 ```sh
 node scripts/tx
 ```

-The script will respond with the transaction ID and the output ID of the mixed `Potion` instance.
-You can copy the values and search for them on [the Aldea Explorer](https://explorer.aldea.computer).
+The script will provide the transaction ID and the output ID of the mixed `Potion` instance.
+You can copy these values and search for them on [the Aldea Explorer](https://explorer.aldea.computer).

-## What next?
+## What's next?

 Congratulations!
-You have started building on Aldea.
-You have created and deployed code on chain, and created a transaction that interacts with your code.
+You have begun building on the Aldea Computer.
+You have created and deployed code on the blockchain and created a transaction that interacts with your code.

-These few lessons are just the beginning - to introduce you to the basic programming model of Aldea.
-Hopefully it all feels very familiar, even if you have no previous blockchain experience.
+These lessons are just the beginning, introducing the basic programming model of Aldea.
+Even if you have no prior experience with blockchain, hopefully Aldea's programming model feels natural, or even familiar.

-We're working on further lessons that will extend your knowledge into more intermediate and advanced concepts.
-In the mean time, to learn more please ready our [learning resources](/learn/about-aldea) and [API documentation](/api/sdk/modules).
+We are developing additional lessons that will expand your knowledge with intermediate and advanced concepts.
+In the meantime, you can learn more by exploring our [learning resources](/learn/about-aldea) and [API documentation](/api/sdk/modules).